Moult/weightrace/README.md

 testing purposes but the following features are missing:

  * Make deployment fully automated on live server
- * Document usage of composer on Welgam
- * Backport following fixes to boilerplate libraries:
-   - Phing should include composer
-   - Fix validation driver
-   - Add email driver
-   - Add email ssl and default to/from configurations
  * Remind me my login link feature not yet implemented
  * Homepage latest losers not yet working
  * Newsfeed commentary not yet working on competition view page